 Kumquats mean sunshine and happiness and bring a wee touch of warmth in the chill of winter.

-A little treasure in a jar, a grown-up treat to make your day that little bit special.
+A little treasure in a jar, a grown-up treat to make your day that little bit special and the perfect little foodie gift for Christmas.

 - 1 star anise